claimvantage/claimvantage.github.io/README.md

 # Welcome

-Our open source repositories are:
+At ClaimVantage we build native Salesforce apps, and in doing that work we have created some non-proprietary code that we are happy to share.
+Those open source repositories are:

 * [force-metadata-jdbc-driver](https://claimvantage.github.io/force-metadata-jdbc-driver/) - Full and detailed Salesforce database schema export via SchemaSpy
 * [sfdx-jenkins-shared-library](https://claimvantage.github.io/sfdx-jenkins-shared-library/) - Simplifies Jenkins Pipeline builds that use SFDX and scratch orgs